Guide to the Southern end of Klong Prao Beach

 Along the main road in Klong Prao village

 Time to double back a bit and see what’s on the main road nearer the centre of the beach.
 After passing Jae Eiw Seafood you can’t miss the ultralight airstrip on the beach side of the main road.
-It used to be possible to take ultralight sightseeing flights but this hasn’t been the case for the past few years.
+It used to be possible to take ultralight sightseeing flights but this hasn’t been the case for a decade or so being buzzed was far too annoying for hotel guests.

 For excellent Thai food, try Kati Culinary roadside near the elephant camp at the southern end of the village.
 Kati has some of the best Thai food on the island.
 Well worth trying and if you disagree get your tastebuds fixed and then go back and try again.
 The restaurant can be very busy in high season and they make dishes fresh from scratch.
 So don’t expect super quick service.